-Christmas 2020 is fast approaching, and for many of us around the world, Christmas vacations could very well be something we have to plan ahead for in December 2021.
-The COIVD-19 pandemic has sadly limited our travel options in many parts of the world, but we can still look forward to some festivities in December.
+Christmas 2021 is fast approaching, and for many of us around the world, Christmas vacations could very well be something we have to plan ahead for in December 2021.
 Christmas this year may well be a more sedate affair than we’re otherwise used to, but you can still make the most of the holidays with some great Christmas food, and of course, by settling down in front of your favorite Christmas movie.
-To give you some ideas for a unique getaway come the new year, or even this Christmas if you’re able to travel for a winter getaway in 2020, we’ve picked a few Christmas movies with some great filming locations for a glamping getaway.
+To give you some ideas for a unique getaway come the new year, or even this Christmas if you’re able to travel for a winter getaway in 2022, we’ve picked a few Christmas movies with some great filming locations for a glamping getaway.
 So keep reading and check some of the amazing places and film sets featured in a few of the most popular Christmas movies.

 Meet me in St. Louis for some Christmas movie sets in Missouri